Home / Recipes / Brunch / Super Easy Sheet Pan Pancakes from Mix

 Topping Ideas- From classic butter and maple syrup to more creative options like fresh fruit and whipped cream, there’s truly something for everyone.

 • Don’t over mix the pancake batter.
-Over mixing can develop too much gluten and cause the quick bread to be tough instead of the tender and fluffy pancakes you are going for.
+Over mixing can develop too much gluten and cause the quick bread to be tough instead of the light and tender pancakes you are going for.
 It’s better to leave a few lumps than risk a tough sheet pan pancake.

 • Spread the pancake mixture out evenly in the pan.
-This step will ensure that it bakes up evenly.
+This will ensure that it bakes evenly.
+Using an offset spatula works great for this step.

 • Don’t over bake your sheet pan pancake.
 Bake your pancake mix until just done.
 This will give you a light and fluffy pancake that isn’t too dry.